INTERVIEW WITH TOM SALLER – AUTHOR OF "A NEW BLUE"

 Do you have a favorite collection or a favorite piece?

-Marguerite Friedlaender's "Hallesche Form" vases, Trude Petri's "Urbino" service and - new - the products from the LAB series.
+Marguerite Friedlaender's ”Halle Form” vases, Trude Petri's “Urbino” service and – newly – the products of the LAB series.

 "Ein neues blue" by Tom Saller will be published by List Verlag on August 30, 2019.

-A young woman goes her own way as a porcelain painter at KPM...
+A young woman is making her way as a porcelain painter at KPM...

 When Lili's mother dies young, her father Jakob takes loving care of her.
 But it is only when she meets Günther von Pechmann, the director of the Royal Porcelain Manufactory, that she finds her destiny: the world of porcelain.
 But the National Socialists come to power and Lili has to flee Berlin.

-Fifty years later, Lili lives in Charlottenburg again, secluded in her house with the Japanese garden.
+Fifty years later, Lili lives again in Charlottenburg, withdrawn in her house with the Japanese garden.
 She doesn't talk much about herself and her eventful life.
-Only 18-year-old Anja, unruly and unconventional, can persuade Lili to open up to her.
-Bit by bit, Lili's story is revealed, but Anja also has a secret.
-What role does the simple porcelain bowl, which the old woman guards like a treasure, play?
+Only 18-year-old Anja, rebellious and contrary, can persuade Lili to open up to her.
+Little by little, Lili's story unfolds, but Anja also has a secret.
+What role does the simple porcelain bowl play, which the old woman guards like a treasure?